kunigami/kunigami.github.io/blog/_posts/2019-06-10-von-neumann-architecture.md

 </figure>

 The architecture consists of 5 specific parts [1]:

-* (i) Central Arithmetic part (CA): an arithmetic logic unit (circuit capable of performing elementary arithmetic and bitwise operations) and a set of registers (small fast-access memory).
+(i) **Central Arithmetic** (CA): an arithmetic logic unit (circuit capable of performing elementary arithmetic and bitwise operations) and a set of registers (small fast-access memory).

-* (ii) Central Control (CC): a general purpose unit to carry out the execution of the instructions, to be stored elsewhere.
+(ii) **Central Control** (CC): a general purpose unit to carry out the execution of the instructions, to be stored elsewhere.

-* (iii) Memory (M):  to store data during the program's execution and also to store the program's instructions.
+(iii) **Memory** (M):  to store data during the program's execution and also to store the program's instructions.
 The draft also specifies that there must be a way to connect between these 3 parts.
 It's interesting the analogy it makes to the human brain:

 > The three specific parts CA, CC (together C) and M correspond to the associative neurons in the human nervous system.
 It remains to discuss the equivalents of the sensory or afferent and the motor or efferent neurons.
 The external world is represented by the external medium, called R (which is not considered a part of the machine).

-* (iv) Input mechanism (I): a way to transfer information from R to C (CA + CC) and M.
+(iv) **Input mechanism** (I): a way to transfer information from R to C (CA + CC) and M.

-* (v) Output mechanism (O): a way to transfer information from C and M to R.
+(v) **Output mechanism** (O): a way to transfer information from C and M to R.
 The authors in [1] also pose an interesting question on whether information should be stored in M or R. Supposedly R representing some sort of external memory.
 It does resemble a more modern debate on volatile (RAM) or persistent memory (disk).

-### Modifications
+## Modifications

 One bottleneck of the original von Neumann machines is that both data and instruction go through the same bus.
-This offers a potential limit on speed because data and instructions cannot be read in parallel.
+This is a potential limit on speed because data and instructions cannot be read in parallel.

-The Harvard architecture doesn't have this issue by separating the memory (or at least having separate channels of communication with the central unit) and was implemented in the Harvard Mark I computer [3].
+The Harvard architecture doesn't have this issue by separating out the memory (or at least having dedicated channels of communication with the central unit) and was implemented in the Harvard Mark I computer [3].

 <figure class="center_children">
     <img src="{{site.url}}/resources/blog/2019-06-10-von-neumann-architecture/2019_06_harvard.png" alt="harvard" />
     <figcaption> Harvard architecture. (source: <a href="https://en.wikipedia.org/wiki/Harvard_architecture#/media/File:Harvard_architecture.svg">Wikipedia</a>)</figcaption>
 </figure>

-However, there might be advantages of treating data and instructions as data since this allows for concepts such as just-in-time compilation where instructions might be written to memory during runtime and read as data.
+However, there might be advantages of treating both data and instructions as data since this allows for concepts such as just-in-time compilation where instructions might be written to memory during runtime and read as data.
 Modern computers (ARM, x86) use the so-called Modified Harvard architecture [4] which overcomes the bottleneck from von Neumann architecture by having a dedicated memory with a copy of the program (in the form CPU cache) but instructions can still be read as data when needed.

 ### Limitations of classical architectures

 We'll now focus on the limitations of current implementations of the Modified Harvard architecture.
-It's really hard to make any concrete estimates on the early architecture proposals because they're very high-level and the actual implementation might vary widely.
+It's really hard to make any concrete estimates on the limitations of the early architecture proposals because they're very high-level and the actual implementation might vary widely.

 ### Processing Power